Tip #1: Replace the search codes by queries.

 PageRefresh and PageDisplay both open a page in a window of the browser:

-- PageRefresh creates the page context and it runs the initialization code of the page if necessary.
+- PageRefresh creates the page context and runs the initialization code of the page if necessary.
 Therefore, this function is faster.

 Replace PageDisplay by PageRefresh when possible.